 The University of Edinburgh is a world leading centre of research.
 It employs over 7000 people across a wide range of academic and supporting roles and comprises 21 Schools, spread across three Colleges, offering over 350 undergraduate and 160 postgraduate courses to more than 20,000 students each year.

-The College of Medicine and Veterinary Medicine is headed by Professor Sir John Savill and is internationally renowned for research and teaching and benefits from major funding inputs to both buildings and ongoing research.
+The College of Medicine and Veterinary Medicine is headed by Professor Moira Whyte and is internationally renowned for research and teaching and benefits from major funding inputs to both buildings and ongoing research.

-The Division is part of the School of Biomedical Sciences within the College of Medicine and Veterinary Medicine.
+Infection Medicine is part of the School of Biomedical Sciences within the College of Medicine and Veterinary Medicine.
 It was founded on the basis of collaboration and cooperation and we have a long history of performing collaborative research projects with centres around the world.
-The DIPM is a key partner within the Edinburgh Infectious Diseases network.
+The Division is a key partner within the Edinburgh Infectious Diseases network.

-There are ten research group leaders, a number of whom are also directors and organisers of MSc and undergraduate Honours programmes, and a further 40 research and teaching staff and students at Little France, with clinical and associated prinicipal investigators based in other University centres, NHS departments and partner organisations working on division-led projects.
+There are ten research group leaders, a number of whom are also directors and organisers of MSc and undergraduate Honours programmes, and a further 50 research and teaching staff, students and visitors at Little France, with clinical and associated prinicipal investigators based in other University centres, NHS departments and partner organisations working on division-led projects.

 Our staff have disciplinary backgrounds in genomics, virology and immunology, clinical medicine, chemistry, informatics and engineering.